 Over the next 175+ years, the company built by Martin grew in both size and reputation through five generations of owners.
 Today, the company is one of the most respected guitar manufacturers in the world, with hundreds of popular musicians proudly strumming Martin Guitars on stage.
 And, while some of the processes have changed, a significant portion of the work is still done by hand in their Nazareth, PA, factory.

-Because of this great history, I knew I had to check out the free Martin Guitar factory tour during my recent visit to the Lehigh Valley.
+Because of this great history, I knew I had to check out the Martin Guitar factory tour during a visit to the Lehigh Valley.

-Either way, tours are limited to 15 people, and even on a weekday in mid-April, my tour was full, so get there a bit early to secure a spot.
+Tours are limited to 8 people, and even on a weekday in mid-April, my tour was full, so you may need to reserve tours a few days ahead of time, even out of season.

 I’ve been on a lot of factory tours in Pennsylvania.
 Some let you go directly on the factory floor, while others require you to watch from above through windows, far from where the product is being made.
 I was excited to find out that the Martin Guitar tour walks you right through the factory.